logo

 Answer: d

 Explanation: The rut sites are special sequences used by the Rho protein to bind to terminate the RNA synthesis.
-These stretches of RNA do not fold into any secondary structure and is rich in “C” residues.
+These stretches of RNA do not fold into any secondary structure and are rich in “C” residues.

 9. The rho protein can even bind within operons to terminate transcription.